Bahama Pintail (Anas bahamensis)

 These ducks will use ground-level nest boxes or nest on the ground under vegetation, preferring secluded areas such as under thick bushes or in hollows at the base of trees.
 Laying usually from May, sometimes April.
 They are reliable for parent incubation and rearing, but will lay a second clutch if the first is removed.
 They may desert their eggs if frequently disturbed.

 - The female Bahama Pintail usually lays from 8-12 creamy white eggs and incubates them for 25-26 days.

 The ideal relative humidity for incubating most waterfowl eggs is 55% (ground nesters) and 40% (cavity nesters).
 The temperature is usually 37.4°C. Set ventilation as recommended by the incubator manufacturer.
 Eggs must be turned, either automatically or by hand, a minimum of 4 times a day.
 As the duckling develops there is a loss of water from the egg and the air sac gets bigger.
 In normal development of an egg with a 25-26 days incubation, the air sac occupies about a third of it three days earlier.
 Cleanliness is vital and ideally eggs should be moved to a separate hatcher at this point, where the humidity should be increased to 65% and even higher once they have pipped internally.

 - Bird banding:

-- Recommended leg band size for the Bahama Pintail is 11 mm.The leg band can only be applied on a young dabbling duck at around 12-14 days old.
+- Recommended closed leg band ring size for the Bahama Pintail is 11 mm.The leg band ring can only be applied on a young dabbling duck at around 12-14 days old.